gardener/documentation/website/blog/2021-01/01/_index.md

 Well, there is SAP itself of course, but also the number of Gardener adopters and companies interested in Gardener is growing (~1700 GitHub stars), as more are challenged with multi-cluster and multi-cloud requirements.

-_Flant, PingCap, StackIT, T-Systems_, or _b’nerd_ are among these companies, to name a few.
+_Flant, PingCap, StackIT, T-Systems, Sky_, or _b’nerd_ are among these companies, to name a few.
 They use Gardener to either run products they sell on top or offer managed Kubernetes clusters directly to their clients, or even only components that are re-usable from Gardener.

 An interesting journey in the open source space started with _Finanz Informatik Technologie Service (FI-TS)_, a European Central Bank regulated and certified hoster for banks.
 They operate in very restricted environments, as you can imagine, and as such, they re-designed their datacenter for cloud native workloads from scratch, that is from cabling, racking and stacking to an API that serves bare metal servers.
 For Kubernetes-as-a-Service they evaluated and chose Gardener because it was open and a perfect candidate.
 With Gardener’s extension capabilities, it was possible to bring managed Kubernetes clusters to their very own bare metal stack, [metal-stack.io](https://metal-stack.io/).